 In today’s rapidly shifting and complex world, boards have a critical and demanding role to play.
-And it just keeps getting more challenging all the time.
+And it just keeps getting more challenging all the time, particularly during our current pandemic context.

 One of the best ways for boards to stay in front of the learning curve is to evaluate their performance and make improvements in those areas where there are clear ‘low hanging’ opportunities.
 Some sort of regular evaluation process is fairly common for most boards these days, although I must say that there’s lots of variability in terms of the depth and quality of those evaluations.